A prototype of the ALP platform, which will replace SUSE, has been published. Linux Enterprise

 • Multiversion software stack.
 Isolating components in containers allows you to use different versions of tools and applications at the same time.
 For example, you can run applications that depend on different versions of Python, Java, and Node.js by separating incompatible dependencies.
 Base dependencies come in the form of BCI (Base Container Images) sets.
 The user can create, update and remove software stacks without affecting other environments.

-Unlike SUSE Linux Enterprise, development of ALP is initially conducted using an open development process, in which intermediate builds and test results are publicly available to everyone, which allows interested parties to track ongoing work and participate in development.
+Unlike SUSE Linux Enterprise development of ALP is initially conducted using an open development process, with intermediate builds and test results publicly available to anyone interested, allowing interested parties to monitor progress and participate in development.

 Source: opennet.ru